Application Deadline: 13/02/23 at 9:00 am

 Opportunity type: Academic-led trips

-£375-400: the estimated cost for travel and accommodation (excluding any support).
-Students will also be required to pay for: UK and in-country transfers, visits, food and drink, visa (if applicable)
+£1000: the estimated cost for travel and accommodation (excluding DMU Global funding).
+Students will also be required to pay for: UK and in-country transfers, food and drink, and visa (£25)

 Travel: Flights booked by DMU (students travel as a group)